alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

     program.Run();
 ```

-The boundary is valuable because it is the last point where the effect is still a value and has not yet touched the world.
+The boundary is valuable because it is the last point where the effect is still a value.
 Before `Run`, higher-level code can still decide whether the operation should run, whether it should be wrapped with logging, or whether it should be replaced by a test version.

 After `Run`, the effect has already happened, and those policies cannot be applied retroactively.
 Calling `Run` inside a helper gives up that leverage: